AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       int numcomps = 4;
       BaseFab<Real> fab(bx,numcomps);

-Most applications do not use BaseFab directly, but utilize specialized classes derived from BaseFab.
-The most common types are FArrayBox in AMReX_FArrayBox.H derived from BaseFab<Real> and IArrayBox in AMReX_IArrayBox.H derived from BaseFab<int>.
+Most applications do not use :cpp:`BaseFab` directly, but utilize specialized classes derived from :cpp:`BaseFab`.
+The most common types are :cpp:`FArrayBox` in AMReX_FArrayBox.H derived from :cpp:`BaseFab<Real>` and :cpp:`IArrayBox` in AMReX_IArrayBox.H derived from :cpp:`BaseFab<int>`.

-These derived classes also obtain many BaseFab member functions via inheritance.
+These derived classes also obtain many :cpp:`BaseFab` member functions via inheritance.
 We now show some common usages of these functions.
-To get the Box where a BaseFab or its derived object is defined, one can call
+To get the :cpp:`Box` where a :cpp:`BaseFab` or its derived object is defined, one can call

+.. highlight:: c++

 ::